polterguy/phosphorusfive/core/p5.webapp/system42/components/common-widgets/uploader/README.md

 ![alt tag](screenshots/ajax-uploader-example-screenshot-fullscreen.png)

-In the above example, which has a *[_class]* of _"uploader-widget uploader-full-screen uploader-faded"_, your entire page will become a dropzone.
+In the above screenshot, which has a *[_class]* of _"uploader-widget uploader-full-screen uploader-faded"_, your entire page will become a dropzone.

 ## Receiving your files on your server